 If you have not already done so, install and configure the Cloudera Distribution of Apache Spark 2 parcel and CSD.
-For instructions, see Installing Cloudera Distribution of Apache Spark 2.
+For instructions, see Installing CDS 2.x Powered by Apache Spark.

 To be able to use Spark 2, each user must have their own /home directory in HDFS.
 If you sign in to Hue first, these directories will automatically be created for you.
 Alternatively, you can have cluster administrators create these directories.